-Malaysia is considered as one of the best tourism destinations in Asia.
+Malaysia is considered one of the best tourism destinations in Asia.
 This is because of its wonderful and attractive states like the State of Kelantan.
 In Kelantan alone, there are no shortages of places to visit.
-Below are some of the many places that not only tourists but local residents too love to visit frequently.
+Below are some of the many places in Kota Bahru that tourists and local residents love to visit frequently.

 Wat Photivihan Temple

-Kelantan, being a so-called Islamic State has a number of temples.
+Kelantan, being a so-called Islamic State, has a number of temples.
 Wat Photivihan is the largest and the most popular temple of Kelantan that tourists usually visit first before any other place.
-This is not the case with Buddhist only but people from every caste and religion visit the place because of its beauty, popularity and recommendation from popular guide books.
+This is not the case with Buddhists only, but people from every caste and religion visit the place because of its beauty, popularity, and recommendation from popular guidebooks.

 Wat Machimmaram Temple

-Another great temple for Buddhist is Wat Machimmaram that comprises of the tallest seated Buddha which is unexpected in a country having 95% of Muslim population.
-The gallery and the inside decoration is very attractive.
+Another great temple for Buddhists is Wat Machimmaram which comprises of the tallest seated Buddha, which is unexpected in a country with a 95% of the Muslim population.
+The gallery and the inside decoration are very attractive.